laravel/bootcamp.laravel.com/resources/docs/installation.md

 DB_CONNECTION=sqlite
 ```

+> **Note**
+> If you are using macOS, you can install [Laravel Valet](https://laravel.com/docs/9.x/valet) via Composer that allows you run local development server without running `php artisan serve` command every time.

 ### Installation via Docker

 If you do not have PHP installed locally, you may develop your application using [Laravel Sail](https://laravel.com/docs/sail), a light-weight command-line interface for interacting with Laravel's default Docker development environment, which is compatible with all operating systems.
 Before we get started, make sure to install [Docker](https://docs.docker.com/get-docker/) for your operating system.
 For alternative installation methods, check out our full [installation guide](https://laravel.com/docs/installation).